(also known as Narathura wildei)

 These Caterpillars eat ant eggs, and probably the larvae also.
 They live in the arboreal nests of the ant species :

-On top, the adult butterflies of this species are very pale blue with wide dark brown margins.
-The hind wings each have a little tail.
+On top, the female adult butterflies of this species are off-white with wide dark brown margins.
+On top, the male adult butterflies of this species are blue with wide dark brown margins.
+The hindwings of both sexes each have a little tail.
 The butterflies have a wing span of about 3 cms.

 Underneath, the butterflies are cream with brown spots around the margins.